python/typing/docs/spec/callables.rst

     dest = src  # OK!

-It is worth pointing out that the destination function's parameters that are to be compatible with the keys and values from the ``TypedDict`` must be keyword only::
+It is worth pointing out that the destination function's parameters that are to be assignable to the keys and values from the ``TypedDict`` must be keyword only::

     def dest(dog: Dog, string: str, number: int = ...): ...